My Spouse And I Have Opposite Views On Being Naked In Front Of Our Kids

 For me, growing up in an open household with more males than females, penises, farting, burping, booger picking and flicking, all became passe.
 I wasn’t curious about boys in the same way as my friends who didn’t have brothers or openly naked fathers.
 My girlfriends would come over and be fascinated by my brothers.
 My friends watched everything my brothers did, studying them like a species from outer space with goofy smiles plastered on their faces.

 I wonder if the pendulum tilts strongly one way.
 Will it actually be producing the opposite effect?
-Will my girls become more interested in penises because of the unknown, that it will lead them to be boy crazy one day?
+Will my girls become more interested in penises because of the unknown?

-I wish there was a parenting manual on how to be appropriately naked that will ensure your kids will become comfortable in their own skin.
+I wish there was a parenting manual on how to be appropriately naked, a level of nudity that will ensure your kids will become comfortable in their own skin.
 But like parenting teaches us, you’re not always going to get it right.